temporalio/temporal-learning/docs/tutorials/python/subscriptions/index.md

 After activating, the virtual environment `(venv)` will be displayed on your command prompt.

-Since the virtual environment is active, running the python command will run the Python 3 version of the interpreter (which is stored within your virtual environment itself):
+Since the virtual environment is active, running the Python command will run the Python 3 version of the interpreter (which is stored within your virtual environment itself):

+Test that Python is running in your virtual environment.

 ```bash
 (venv) $ python --version